-San Sebastián, or Donostia to the Basques, is located on Spain’s north coast in the Basque Country and has become well known for its excellent cuisine.
-Home to countless Michelin-starred restaurants, pintxos bars, fresh food markets and gourmet food shops, here are our eight reasons why San Sebastián is the food capital of the planet.
+San Sebastián, or Donostia to the local Basque people, sits on the north coast of Spain and has become well known for excellent cuisine.
+Home to countless Michelin-starred restaurants, pintxo bars, food markets and gourmet food shops, San Sebastián is the food capital of the planet – here’s why.

-Three of San Sebastián’s restaurants have been awarded one of the highest honours there is in the world of food – a prestigious three Michelin stars.
-These three top-notch restaurants include Akelarre, Arzak and Martín Berasategui.
+Three San Sebastián restaurants have been awarded three Michelin stars, one of the highest honours in the foodie world.
+The top-notch trio are Akelarre, Arzak and Martín Berasategui.

-Being located right on the coast, along the Bay of Biscay, San Sebastián is in a prime location and has access to the freshest seafood.
-Some of the city’s most iconic dishes in fact are based around seafood and include bacalao pil pil (cod fried in olive oil until the skin becomes crispy and the juices emulsify), pecebes (goose barnacles), squid in its own ink, and kokotxas (cod or hake cheeks).
+Located right on the coast, along the Bay of Biscay, San Sebastián has access to the freshest seafood around.
+Some of the most iconic local dishes centre on seafood, including bacalao al pil pil (cod fried in olive oil until the skin becomes crispy and the juices emulsify), percebes (goose barnacles), squid in its own ink and kokotxas (a stew made with cod or hake cheeks).

-Eating for most Spaniards is a way of socialising and spending quality time with family, and nowhere is this more true than in San Sebastián, where going out with friends or meeting up with family almost always means dining in a restaurant, cooking at home or hanging out in pintxos bars.
+For most Spaniards, eating is an integral part of mixing with friends and family.
+And nowhere is this more true than San Sebastián, where going out with chums or meeting up with your relatives almost always means booking a table in a restaurant, cooking at home or hanging in pintxo bars.

-While Basque seafood dishes and pintxos are now becoming well known, its desserts are still background; however, this doesn’t mean that they don’t do some excellent ones.
-Pastel Vasco and pantxineta are just two of the most delicious you should try.
-Pastel Vasco is a kind of tart, with spongy-like pastry wrapped around a vanilla or almond cream (cherries are sometimes added, too).
+While Basque seafood dishes and pintxos are celebrated, the desserts sometimes stay in the background; however, this doesn’t mean there aren’t excellent sweets in San Sebastián.
+Pastel vasco and pantxineta are two of the most delicious.
+The former is tart-like, with spongy pastry wrapped around vanilla or almond cream (cherries are sometimes added).
 Pantxineta, on the other hand, is made from puff pastry, filled with custard and topped with almonds.